Competitive Erosion is Conformally Invariant: Hitting time results using IDLA estimates

-We will specify $\e'$ later.
-However notice that for any small enough $\e'$ if $\sigma\in \Gamma_{\e'/2}$ then by Lemma \ref{goodbad} there exist positive constants $c,d$ depending on $\e'$ and the blob size such that for large enough $n=2^m,$
+\begin{proof}[Proof of Lemma \ref{main1}] We will specify $\e'$ later.
+However notice that for any small enough $\e',$ if $\sigma\in \Gamma_{\e'/2},$ then by Lemma \ref{goodbad}, there exist positive constants $c,d$ depending on $\e'$ and the blob size $\delta,$ such that for large enough $n=2^m,$